 What are the key risks that are specific to the issuer?
 Set out below is a summary of the most material risk factors specific to the issuer Shareholders may be adversely affected by the performance of the investments, which may restrict the ability of the Company to distribute any capital gains and revenue received on the investments.
-The Company's investments may be difficult, and take time, to realise.
+The Company's investments may be difficult, and take time, to realise, which may affect the returns to investors.
+The spread of coronavirus (Covid-19) was declared a global pandemic by the World Health Organisation on 11 March 2020 and is likely to have a significant impact on the UK and global economy, affecting workers and businesses of all sizes.
+Despite the UK Government's fiscal measures and additional tax and other benefits to support small businesses, the Company's portfolio businesses may be adversely impacted by the pandemic, as too the returns for investors.
+It can take a number of years for the underlying value or quality of the businesses of smaller companies, such as those in which the Company invests, to be fully reflected in their market values and their market values are often also materially affected by general market sentiment, which can be negative for prolonged periods.
+This may adversely affect the performance of the Company.
 Investment in unquoted companies, which comprises most of the Company's portfolio, by its nature, involves a higher degree of risk than investment in companies listed on the Official List.
-The Company will only pay dividends on the Shares to the extendant it has distributable reserves and cash available for that purpose VCT status will be withdrawn if, in respect of shares issued on on after 6 April 2014, a dividend is paid (or other forms of distribution or payments are made to investors) from capital within three years of the end of the accounting period in which shares were issued to investors.
+VCT status will be withdrawn if, in respect of shares issued on or after 6 April 2014, a dividend is paid (or other forms of distribution or payments are made to investors) from capital within three years of the end of the accounting period in which shares were issued to investors.
 This may reduce the amount of distributable reserves available to the Company to fund dividends and share buybacks.
-Income tax relief on subscription for shares in a VCT after 5 April 2014 is restricted where, within 6 months, whether before or after the subscription, the investor had disposed of shares in that VCT or a VCT which at any time merges with that VCT and where, in the case of a merger taking place after the subscription, it was known at the time of the subscription that the VCTs were intending to merge.